orbmis/smart-contract-event-hooks/README.md

 AMM liquidity pools could fire a hook event whenever liquidity is added or removed.
 This could allow a subscriber smart contracts to add or remove liquidity once the total pool liquidity reaches a certain point.

+AMMs can fire a hook whenever there is a trade within a trading pair, emitting the time-weighted-price-oracle update via an hook event.
+Subscribers can use this to create an automated Limit-Order-Book contract to buy/sell tokens once an asset's spot price breaches a pre-specified threshold.

+### DAO Voting

+Hook events can be emmitted by a DAO governance contarct to signal that a proposal has been published, voted on, carried or vetoed, and would allow any subscriber contract to automatically respond accordingly.

+### Briding

+This method can be used to form a very simple cross chain bridge based on locking + releasing / minting + burning.

 ## Rationale

 The rationale for this design is that it allows smart contract developers to write contract logic that listens and responds to events fired in other smart contracts, without requiring them to run some dedicated off-chain process to achieve this.
-This best suits any simple smart contract logic that runs relatively infrequently in reponse to events in other contracts.
+This best suits any simple smart contract logic that runs relatively infrequently in response to events in other contracts.

 This improves on the existing solutions to achieve a pub/sub design pattern.
 To elaborate: a number of service providers currently offer "webhooks" as a way to subscribe to events emitted by smart contracts, by having some API endpoint called when the events are emitted, or alternatively offer some serverless feature that can be triggered by some smart contract event.
 This approach works very well, but it does require that some API endpoint or serverless function be always available, which may require some dedicated server / process, which in turn will need to have some private key, and some amount of ETH in order to re-broadcast transactions.

 This approach offers a more suitable alternative for when an "always-on" server instance is not desirable, e.g. in the case that it will be called infrequently.

-This approach is similar in some ways to the erc-777 standard, which defines 'Hooks' that are fired when a contract receives erc-20 tokens, however this appraoch is a more generalized and scalable approach that allows hooks to be fired an any event, for any reason.
+This approach is similar in some ways to the erc-777 standard, which defines 'Hooks' that are fired when a contract receives erc-20 tokens, however this approach is a more generalized and scalable approach that allows hooks to be fired on any event, for any reason.

-This proposal incorporates a decentralised market-driven relay network, and this decision is based on the fact that this is a highly scalable approach.
+This proposal incorporates a decentralized market-driven relay network, and this decision is based on the fact that this is a highly scalable approach.
 Conversely, it is possible to implement this functionality without resorting to a market-driven approach, by simply defining a standard for contract to allow other contracts to subscribe directly.
-That approach is conceptually simpler, but has it's drawbacks, in so far as it requires a publisher contract to record subscribers in it's own state, creating an overhead for data management, upgradeability etc.  That approach would also require the publisher to call the subscriber contract's `Hook` function on each subscriver contract, which will incur potentially significant gas costs for the publisher contract, and would be a vector for denial of service attacks.
+That approach is conceptually simpler, but has its drawbacks, in so far as it requires a publisher contract to record subscribers in its own state, creating an overhead for data management, upgradeability etc.  That approach would also require the publisher to call the subscriber contract's `Hook` function on each subscriber contract, which will incur potentially significant gas costs for the publisher contract, and would be a vector for denial of service attacks.

 ## Specification